-How did this financial product perform compared to the reference benchmark ?
+How did this financial product perform compared to the reference benchmark?

-Reference benchmarks are indexes to measure whether the financial product attains the This product does not have an ESG Benchmark.
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

-• How does the reference benchmark differ from a broad market index ?
-This product does not have an ESG Benchmark.
+How does the reference benchmark differ from a broad market index?